 When a student completes the program, he or she will receive a professionally-printed certificate suitable for framing and hanging on an office wall.

 More details and online class registration are available via the law school's intranet portal, MyTechLaw (login required).
-For additional questions about the Certificate of Excellence in Legal Research, please contact:
+For additional questions about the Excellence in Legal Research Program, please contact:

 Aperna M. Sherman

 1802 Hartford Avenue